OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:43:15] The original money is for increments or bowls like a slave or a bride.
 And then we kind of go from there and suddenly one of the reasons I love [[Book/The Great Transformation]] by [[Person/Karl Polanyi]] is that he's saying, Hey, Hey people, before the industrial economy, everything didn't have a price.
 And there were all these other ways in which we stayed alive, which we've completely forgotten.

-[00:43:33] And can't even imagine now to the point where we've baked into the [[Topic/UN SDGs]], that everybody's got to have X number of dollars a day, or they're going to die.
+[00:43:33] And can't even imagine now to the point where we've baked into the [[Topic/Sustainable Development Goals]], that everybody's got to have X number of dollars a day, or they're going to die.
 Right.
 And you're, you're envisioning.
 And I would love to figure out what is the conversation where we can have a very different world, uh, that works in different ways, but, but the world has been eaten by money and all these models you're talking about.

 [00:43:55] Um, so thank you for bringing that in fam.
 Welcome to the call.
 Let's go, Sam, lay Frick.
 Hey,